Yechiel Michel Epstein: Biography

 By 1862, Epstein was serving as a dayan (religious judge) on Goldberg's beit din.
 Most of the family's income, however, came from his wife's fabric store.
 When eulogizing his wife, Epstein remarked—perhaps in exaggeration—that for 30 years Michlah ran the family store, and he did not even know where the store was located.

 In 1864, at the age of 35, Epstein was appointed rabbi of Novozybkov (east of Gomel, now Bryansk region), a town with a large number of Hasidic Jews, mainly adherents of Chabad Lubavitch and Chernobyl.
 Several months after arriving in Novozybkov, Epstein traveled to Lubavitch where he visited Rabbi Menachem Mendel Schneersohn, also known as the Tzemach Tzedek, the third rebbe (spiritual leader) of the Chabad Lubavitch Hasidic Jews.
 His major endeavor during this period was writing his first work, Ohr LaYesharim, a commentary to Sefer HaYashar of Rabbeinu Tam.
 He printed the first volume of this work in 1869, but lacked the funds to publish more.

-In 1874, after ten years as rabbi in Novozybkov, Epstein was appointed as the rabbi of Navahrudak, where he would serve for 34 years, until his death.
-Here, he was recognized as a posek (decisor of Jewish law), and he was to compose most of his writings in Navahrudak.
+In 1874, after ten years as rabbi in Novozybkov, Epstein was appointed the rabbi of Navahrudak, where he served for 34 years and until his death.
+He was recognized as a posek (decisor of Jewish law) and composed most of his writings in there.

 Epstein was involved in many charitable endeavors.
 He was particularly close to Rabbi Shmuel Salant, the chief rabbi of Jerusalem, and wrote extensively on the obligation of all Jews to support the Rabbi Meir Baal Haneis charity that Rabbi Salant founded in Israel in 1860.

 Epstein died on 22 Adar II 5668 (25 March 1908) and is buried in Navahrudak.